DataDog/documentation/content/en/tracing/trace_collection/custom_instrumentation/nodejs/otel.md

 Read the [OpenTelemetry][6] specification for more information.

-### Recording Exceptions
+### Recording exceptions

 To record exceptions, use the `recordException` API.
-This method requires an exception parameter and optionally accepts a UNIX timestamp parameter.
+This method requires an `exception` parameter and optionally accepts a UNIX `timestamp` parameter.
 It creates a new span event that includes standardized exception attributes and associates it with the corresponding span.

 The following examples demonstrate different ways to record exceptions: